OracularIS/autest/docs/casestudy.md

 ### The final run set defines how we run this

 For this illustration, see BASE_INB_000100_CREATE_TO_DISPATCH_USING_RF run set.
 This has following steps for the run set:
-Sure, here's the information in a tabular format using Markdown:

 | **Step (Test)**                           | **Description**                                                                                                                                                              |
 |-------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|